By Miriam Wallack

 It’s crucial for companies to think beyond this static definition so that they can meet their employees growing desire for relevant development opportunities.
 After all, not all employees are looking for an entirely new job at their company, but most are looking for growth opportunities.
 According to LinkedIn’s 2018 Workforce Learning Report, 94% of employees would stay at a company longer if it invested in their careers.

 Internal talent mobility opportunities provide employees engaging and relevant experiences that meet their professional goals and actively improve their skills.
-For companies, internal talent mobility is about transferring skills across the organization in order to increase productivity and future proof their workforce.
+For companies, internal talent mobility is about transferring skills across the organization in order to increase productivity and future proof their workforces agility.

 Part-time projects are the perfect way to provide your employees internal talent mobility while remaining in their existing roles.
 Such projects give employees the opportunity to gain hands on experience in new areas of interest without the leap of faith and responsibility of moving into a new full time role.
 Part-time projects can be cross-departmental or even global, allowing employees to network and learn from their colleagues.
 The key here is to allow employees to develop by selecting their own experiences to both broaden their horizons and develop targeted skills for their future.